 One of the most well-known landmarks in all of visiting, visiting the Leaning Tower of Pisa is something you have to do while you’re in Tuscany.
 Not only is it worth making the short drive to Pisa to see the tilted tower, but you can also brave the 294-step climb to the top.
 Atop this iconic structure, you’ll have unobstructed views of Tuscany in all directions.

-Due to its popularity, the Leaning Tower of Pisa does get very crowded with tourists during the peak travel season.
-So if you’re planning a trip to Tuscany, consider traveling during the low season to avoid crowds.
-Either way, visiting the landmark is a must-do while in Tuscany, and it only takes up about half a day at the most!
+Due to its popularity, the Leaning Tower of Pisa gets crowded with tourists during the peak travel season.
+So, if you’re planning a trip to Tuscany, consider traveling during the low season to avoid crowds.
+Either way, visiting the landmark is a must-do in Tuscany, and it only takes up about half a day at the most!

 Visit Elba Island

 While in Tuscany, you should consider spending a day or two relaxing on some of the amazing beaches in the region.
 A few of the best beaches in Tuscany are located on the biggest island just off the Tuscan coast, Elba.
 Leave from the port of Piombino, and just a short ferry ride later you’ll be on this little island of paradise.

 On Elba, you’ll have many gorgeous beaches to choose from, and whichever one — or two or three! — you decide to spend a day at, you won’t regret it.
 One of Elba’s most popular beaches is Cavoli Beach, with its views of the rolling hills along the Tuscan coast.

 Or maybe you should consider spending the day at Spiaggia di Sansone for incredible rock formations and knee-deep waters perfect for a relaxing day wading off the coast.

 Check Out the Views From the Towers of San Gimignano